techcomthanh/openai-proxy-hub/replit.md

 ## Overview

-This is a full-stack web application built as an API proxy service that allows users to manage multiple AI APIs through a unified interface.
+This is a full-stack web application called "OpenAI Proxy HUB" built as an API proxy service that allows users to manage multiple AI APIs through a unified interface.
 The application provides a dashboard for managing API endpoints, model aliases, users, and monitoring request logs.
 It serves as a middleware layer between clients and various AI service providers, handling authentication, routing, and logging.

 ## System Architecture